1.0 Recap

 One popular answer is that we should leave certain words alone.
 We have inherited very bad habits,

-have to be defined, we know not why, and few ever gave it much thought.
-So when someone asks you to
+normally have to be defined, we know not why, and few ever gave it much thought.
+So when someone

 The correct answer is that for the purposes of a scientific theory -- meaning a rational explanation -- you